 Responsibilities are different from their peers.
 Young Caregivers have extra chores.
-They help
+They help more around the house.
+They support their families with mobility, grooming and even administering medication.
+They worry.
+They listen.
+They give advice.

 Young Caregivers are resilient and mature.
 They have bonded with their family members and are great communicators.
 They are independent and have a full book of life skills but with these upsides come some challenges as well.